 Every hour that you spend on your craft helps you in progressing further.

 John fell into the same trap: he could see that other archers could easily do a few things he struggled with.

 So he thought that maybe only talented people succeed.

 But he was wrong.
 Talent doesn’t guarantee you anything.

 Akira even compares talent with the lottery ticket:

-He says that people who win the lottery are hardly able to sustain that much money.
+He says that people who win the lottery can hardly sustain that much money.
 And eventually, they get even more miserable than they were before.

 The point is: